Darkatek7/AmazonBot/README.md

 ## Notes:
 * When starting the Bot all Chrome Drivers and Chrome Browser Windows will be closed!
 * When closing the Bot all Chrome Drivers and Chrome Browser Windows will be closed!
+* The bot only buys one piece of every product you check for.

 ### If you encounter any problems feel free to ask for help in our Discord.
 * https://discord.gg/Spak78KaEx